ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 ## Future Work

-In the future, we should extend the API for the icon column to support mapping a value to no icon.
-With this type of mapping, the cell would continue to show up as empty, but the label associated with that mapping would be used in the group row.
+Future columns should consider adding a placeholder as part of their API.
+The general guidance for placeholders is:

+-   Group rows should always have a non-blank value to display, assuming the data provided to the table is valid.
+-   A column's API should support an application being able to render placeholder text in cell when the record value is `undefined` or `null`.
+    -   There are exceptions to this, such as the enum text column because the client application is expected to provide only known values that correspond to specified mappings.

 ## Open Issues